Published on : Friday, October 29, 2021

 “Foreigners understand ‘kawaii’ more emotionally than do Japanese.
 They use, ‘Kawaii!,’ in the same way they say, ‘Wonderful,’ ‘Awesome,’ or ‘Lovely,’ ” said manager Yui Yoshida, noting Japanese tend to use the word mainly for tangible things like cute puppies.

-6%DOKIDOKI opened 26 years ago and has a loyal following: when it was imperiled by the pandemic downturn, supporters in and outside Japan started up crowd-funding campaigns to keep it afloat.
-It is also boosting mail-order sales and has introduced colorful face masks in a psychedelic flurry of hues and bear-shaped pouches useful for carrying hand sanitizers.
+Twenty six years back, 6%DOKIDOKI opened its borders and has a loyal following: when COVID-19 imperiled this place, supporters started crowd-funding campaigns to keep the place alive.
+Also, it’s boosting mail-order sales and recently has introduced colorful face masks in a psychedelic flurry of hues and bear-shaped pouches useful for carrying hand sanitizers.